iann0036/cfn-tf-custom-types/docs/aws.md

 # AWS Provider

+> For the AWS provider, credentials will be inherited from the executor role, meaning you are not required to provide credentials in a configuration secret.

 ## Configuration

-To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/aws**.
+To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/aws**.
 The below arguments may be included as the key/value or JSON properties in the secret or metadata object:

 * `access_key` - (Optional) This is the AWS access key.